 The Bottom Line

-Though there’s a fair amount about Acorns Spend that isn’t yet fully clear, I’ve signed up to receive a card and can’t wait to receive it and begin experimenting with all of the benefits.
-I’m really interested to see if using the debit card actually helps me to save and invest more, or if it’s just going to be another card n my wallet.
+Though there’s a fair amount about Acorns Spend that isn’t yet fully clear, I’m personally really excited about the program.
+I’m actively using the card and enjoying it, though I’m still waiting for certain features to roll out (Found Money+ and the ATM Finder among them).
 Even if it doesn’t directly impact my investing strategy, the fact that it comes with no overdraft or minimum fees and free ATM withdrawals is enough to have me excited compared to my current bank.